Glucose challenge test

 What you can expect

 The glucose challenge test is done in two steps.
-When you arrive at your health care provider's office or the lab, you'll drink a syrupy glucose solution that contains 1.8 ounces (50 grams) of sugar.
+When you get to where the test is being done, you drink a sweet syrup that has 1.8 ounces (50 grams) of sugar.

-You'll need to remain in your health care provider's office or the lab while you wait for your blood sugar level to be tested.
+You need to stay in place while you wait for your blood sugar level to be tested.
 You can't eat or drink anything other than water at this point.

-One hour later, a blood sample will be taken from a vein in your arm.
-This blood sample will be used to measure your blood sugar level.
+After an hour, a blood sample is taken from a vein in your arm.
+This blood sample is used to measure your blood sugar level.

-After the glucose challenge test, you can return to your usual activities immediately.
-Your health care provider will give you the test results at a later time.
+After the glucose challenge test, you can return to your usual activities right away.
+You'll get the test results later.

 Results of the glucose challenge test are given in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L).